 Where requested and mandated, United Nations Police (UNPOL) supports Member States to realize effective, efficient, representative, responsive and accountable police services that serve and protect the population.
-UNPOL build and support police capacity to prevent and detect crime, protect life and property and maintain public order and safety in adherence to the rule of law and international human rights norms.
-The United Nations Police Division supports UNPOL by selecting, recruiting, deploying and rotating personnel in UN peace operations; developing policy and guidance; providing strategic and operational support, including through the Standing Police Capacity; and facilitating assessments and evaluations.
+UNPOL builds and supports police capacity to prevent and detect crime, protect life and property and maintain public order and safety in adherence to the rule of law and international human rights norms.
+The United Nations Police Division supports UNPOL by selecting, recruiting, deploying and rotating personnel in UN peace operations; developing police Capacity; and facilitating assessments and evaluations.
 To foster system-wide operational and policy coherence in UN policing, it also facilitates the work of the UN Inter-Agency Task Force on Policing, which is co-chaired by DPO and UNODC.